-When there is a difference of opinions between the evaluation team and relevant parties that is difficult to resolve, the final decision by the evaluation team, who is responsible for the wording of the evaluation report, basically takes precedence, unless there is a clear factual error or a lack of evidence on the side of the evaluation team.
+When there is a difference of opinions between the evaluation team and relevant parties that is difficult to resolve, the final decision by the evaluation team, who is responsible for writing the evaluation report, basically takes precedence, unless there is a clear factual error or a lack of evidence on the part of the evaluation team.
 This is due to the nature of a third-party evaluation.
 Both arguments, however, may be included in the evaluation report in exceptional cases, such as when the view of the evaluation team is significantly different from the government's standpoint.

-Stakeholders should respect the independence of the evaluator and avoid interfering in the evaluation.
-Meanwhile, it is important that the evaluation report is written from an objective and balanced point of view and includes feasible recommendations, with certain consideration given to the opinions of MOFA and JICA, who receive the evaluation results.
-This can help feed the evaluation results back to subsequent policymaking and implementation and improve ODA management.
+Stakeholders should respect the independence of the evaluator and avoid interfering with the evaluation.
+Meanwhile, it is important for the evaluation report to be written from an objective and balanced point of view and includes feasible recommendations, with certain consideration given to the opinions of MOFA and JICA, which receive the evaluation results.
+This can help feed the evaluation results back into subsequent policymaking and implementation and improve ODA management.